EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/managedserver.md

 ## Delete
     $lacadmin datasource delete [--server_name <name> | --ident <ident>]

-The `delete` command deletes a managed data server from the current account.
+The `delete` command deletes a managed data server from the current TeamSpace.
 Either the name of the or ident, must be specified (use list to get ident).

 ## Export